Your Mass Intentions

 Current Church law tells us (Canon 945) that “in accordance with the approved custom of the Church, any priest who celebrates or concelebrates a Mass may accept an offering to apply the Mass for a specific intention”.

-The Mass is the most perfect prayer a Catholic can offer to God.
-That is why so many of them want to continue the beautiful practice of “having a Mass said” for someone they love.
+The Mass is the most perfect prayer offered to God.
+That is why so many Catholics want to continue the beautiful practice of having a Mass celebrated for someone, or an intention, close to their hearts.